banbox/bandoc/bot/en-US/guide/configuration.md

 draw_balance_over: 0  # When the balance exceeds this value, the excess amount will be automatically withdrawn and will not be used for subsequent transactions.
 It is only used for backtesting.
 charge_on_bomb: false # Automatically recharge to continue backtesting when backtesting liquidation occurs
 take_over_strat: ma:demo # The strategy for taking over user orders during real trading, empty by default
+close_on_stuck: 20 # If no K-line is received within 20 minutes, all positions will be closed.
+The default value is 20.
+(Only valid for live trading)
 open_vol_rate: 1  # Maximum allowed open order quantity / average candle volume ratio when not specifying order quantity, default is 1
 min_open_rate: 0.5  # Minimum open order ratio, allows order if balance / per order amount exceeds this ratio when balance is insufficient, default is 0.5 (50%)
 low_cost_action: ignore # Action when stake amount < the minimum amount: ignore/keepBig/keepAll